JohnKendrick/PDielec/docs/_sources/software.rst.txt

 PHONOPY
 -------
 Phonopy calculates the dynamical matrix through numerical differentiation.
 It has interfaces to several programs, although PDielec has only used the VASP interface.
-In principle other interfaces could be used.
+In principle, other interfaces could be used.
 The second parameter for the --program directive is the PHONOPY interface that was used to calculate the forces.
 Typically these would be generated by performing;

         phonopy --d --dim="1 1 1"